Richard K. Wilson, PhD

 Dr. Wilson and Dr. Mardis joined Nationwide Children's Hospital as executive director and co-executive director of the Institute for Genomic Medicine in October 2016.

-Collectively, they have played key roles in notable federally funded genomics research initiatives, including the Human Genome Project, The Cancer Genome Atlas, the Human Microbiome Project and the 1,000 Genomes Project.
+Collectively, they have played key roles in notable federally funded genomics research initiatives, including the Human Genome Project, The Cancer Genome Atlas, the Human Microbiome Project, the Genome Reference Consortium, and the 1,000 Genomes Project.

 Richard Wilson, PhD